svanteschubert/DecimalFloatingPointExample/README.md

 The green boxes are using decimal based floating point and the red boxes binary based floating point.

+**NOTE:** Most evident the last box, where adding three times 0,1 is not exactly 0,3.

 ## Run the example

 Call from a command-line in the root directory of the repository: "gradlew clean build"